Terafora/Terafora/README.md

-### 🟢Hello, I'm Charlotte Stone And I'm Open To Work 💻
+### 🟢Hello, I'm Charlotte Stone - A Full-Stack Web Developer - And I'm Open To Work 💻

 ## 👩‍🚀 Who Am I❓

   - I'm a junior full-stack developer
   - I'm currently studying with Code Institute
+  - I'm currently remaking my portfolio site while working through my course
   - I love the idea of solar-punk so I aim to work in an environmentally consious company
   - I have 5 years experience as a software engineer in Central London
   - I have 3 years experience as an English Teacher in Yaita-shi, Japan